InsectQY/MoyaResultValidate/README.md

 }
 ```

-The it will work.Your request will look like this.
+Then it will work.Your request will look like this.

 The ` Result.success(response)`  that does not match isResultSuccess will be transferred to `Result.Failure`.